kw3ku/Donor-Portfolio-Analytics-Dashboard/README.md

 # 📊 Donor Portfolio Analytics Dashboard
 A comprehensive interactive dashboard built using SQL + Power BI (online) to track donor engagement, officer performance, and gift value trends.
-Specifically, This projects illustrates dynamic, end-to-end donor portfolio monitoring dashboard built using **SQL**, **Power BI**, and **Excel** to track fundraising performance, segment donors, and visualize officer engagement.
+Specifically, the tech stack for the project are **SQL**, **Power BI**, and **Excel** which anlaytically helps to track fundraising performance, segment donors, and visualize officer engagement.

 ---